 The 2015 modification of 42 CFR 8.12 waives OTPs from the time in treatment requirements for patients receiving buprenorphine products, if an OTP practitioner determines the patient is suitable for unsupervised use (take home supplies).

 Under the Confidentiality Regulation, 42 Code of Federal Regulations (CFR) 2, information relating to substance use and alcohol treatment must be handled with a higher degree of confidentiality than other medical information.
-As with the use of other medication-assisted treatment (MAT) medications to treat opioid use disorder (OUD), policies and procedures should be in place to guarantee patient privacy and the confidentiality of personally identifiable health information.
+As with the use of other medications to treat opioid use disorder (MOUD), policies and procedures should be in place to guarantee patient privacy and the confidentiality of personally identifiable health information.